expandorg/dispute/README.md

 # Dispute Service

 Dispute Service responsible for handling worker's disputes about response rejections.
 It is also responsible for Admin to view and resolve disputes.
+[API Documentation](https://documenter.getpostman.com/view/7517177/SzKQxzvi)

 ## Getting started